worseTyler/MarkdownBlogs/2019/07/selenium-chrome-csharp/index.md

+## Verifying With Selenium
+#
-## You're testing a desktop application with Selenium.
-How do you verify an item on the page after the browser launches?
+**You're testing a desktop application with Selenium.
+How do you verify an item on the page after the browser launches?**

 I recently came up against this use case and couldn’t find a clear answer for C#.
 Every once in a great while, the need arises to have Selenium communicate to a browser that is already launched, sitting at some page.
 While the bulk of examples available involve launching the browser with Selenium and then attaching with a different driver, I couldn’t find a way to verify something on the page if Selenium _didn’t_ launch the browser.